ajv-validator/ajv/README.md

 You can add additional formats and replace any of the formats above using [addFormat](#api-addformat) method.

-The option `unknownFormats` allows for changing the default behaviour when an unknown format is encountered.
-Ajv can either fail to compile the schema (default) or ignore it (default in versions before 5.0.0).
+The option `unknownFormats` allows changing the default behaviour when an unknown format is encountered.
+In this case Ajv can either fail schema compilation (default) or ignore it (default in versions before 5.0.0).
 You also can whitelist specific format(s) to be ignored.
 See [Options](#options) for details.

 You can find patterns used for format validation and the sources that were used in [formats.js](https://github.com/epoberezkin/ajv/blob/master/lib/compile/formats.js).

 ## <a name="ref"></a>Combining schemas with $ref

-You can structure your validation logic across multiple schema files and have schemas reference each other using the `$ref` keyword.
+You can structure your validation logic across multiple schema files and have schemas reference each other using `$ref` keyword.

 Example: